 Nonetheless, if you’d prefer warmer weather but fewer crowds, you should consider planning your trip to the Alsace region during the fall.
 During this time of year, you’ll experience harvest season in the vineyards.
 So, you’ll see all sorts of autumnal colors throughout the fields!

 If you’re not particularly interested in visiting the Christmas markets, I suggest traveling to Alsace sometime between May and October.
 Just keep in mind that the overall busiest months are June, July, and August.
 With this in mind, if you’d like to skip peak season in Alsace, the best time to visit Alsace is probably in May, September, or October.
 Nonetheless, due to the region’s mild climate, there’s never really a wrong time to visit.

 How to get to Alsace

 Depending on your starting point, there are many different ways to reach the Alsace region.
 So, let’s go over some of the leading travel options.
 The good news is no matter where you’re located, this region of France is very accessible.

 Traveling from the United States to Alsace

 If you’re planning to fly from the United States, the best option is to fly into the Charles de Gaulle Airport in Paris and then to take a train to Strasbourg from there.
-This option is hassle-free, as the train station is located inside the airport.
+We suggest spending at least two days in Strasbourg.
+This route is hassle-free, as the train station is located inside the airport.

 From other cities in Europe to Alsace